TVIweb/Bakery/README.md

 # Bakery
-web page for my brothers (dutch) bakery
+web page for my brothers (dutch) bakery.
-Trying to create an awesome webpage
+Trying to create an awesome webpage.